By Caleb — Head Van Designer — December 15, 2025

 Rear fixed bed + front convertible dinette/sofa — pros and cons

-Pros: A fixed rear mattress gives consistent comfort for two, and a front convertible provides a second sleeping area without nightly mattress setup.
-Cons: Front conversions often compress into narrower or shorter sleeping surfaces; storage under convertibles can be limited.
-In practice this layout is a reliable go-to for couples who occasionally host guests.
+Pros: A fixed rear mattress gives steady comfort for two, and a front fold-out offers a second sleeping area without nightly mattress setup.

 Pop-top / cab-over sleeping plus rear bed — pros and cons